MayorCurley/londontube/README.md

   A graph is a series of Nodes (or Vertexes) and Edges which are paths to
   adjacent Nodes.
 This class refers to these adjacent Nodes as Neighbors.
   """

+  def _findNeighbors(self, platform, graph, steps, visitedList=None):
+    """
+    Finds the neighbors of the platform (station) parameter that
+    are reached from the specified amount of steps.

+    This method uses recursion to traverse the graph (that represents
+    the tube system) and retrieve the requested station neighbors.
+    """